iBePolo/CoderByte-Easy-Challenges/README.md

 # CoderByte-Easy-Challenges
-My attempt at the CoderByte-Easy-Challenges on Coderbyte.com I'll improve on these as I learn more and become more proficient.
+My attempt at the CoderByte-Easy-Challenges on Coderbyte.com, in JavaScript.
+I'll improve on these as I learn more and become more proficient.